-Nuestra Señora del Rosario Church, December 2016.
+December 2016.
 You won’t find much online love for the Costa del Sol town of Fuengirola.
 With a murky reputation as the archetypal Brits-abroad-in-the-sun setting, I’d admittedly been wondering if I should even bother with it.
-But… ever the completest… I was still curious how it measured up to its sister towns Benalmádena (surprisingly pretty) and Torremolinos (largely uninspiring).
+But… ever the completest… I found myself curious as to how it measured up to its sister towns Benalmádena (surprisingly pretty) and Torremolinos (largely uninspiring).
 Arriving at the central train station from Malaga City, I was soon greeted by the town’s handsome main square, Plaza de la Constitución.
-Exchanging a chirpy “buenos días” with a somewhat inappropriate balloon-selling Mickey mouse, I ducked inside the square’s pretty church to watch the old Spanish folk go about their daily prayers.
+Exchanging a chirpy “buenos días” with a balloon-selling Mickey mouse, I ducked inside the square’s pretty Our Lady of the Rosemary Church to watch the old Spanish folk go about their prayers.

-Plaza de la Constitución, December 2016.
-Formerly a tiny fishing village, Fuengirola has morphed into a buzzing metropolis of boutique shops, fast food chains, sport bars and tapas joints.
-Hanging out in the main square for a spell of people watching, I found myself catching snippets of all kinds of English conversations.
-A middle-aged couple from the north looking for an English breakfast, a Cockney mother telling her disgruntled son to pick up his Batman doll.
-After eight months in Malaga city, these inane exchanges felt strangely comforting!
+December 2016.
+Formerly a tiny fishing village, Fuengirola has morphed into a buzzing metropolis of boutique shops, fast food chains, sports bars and tapas joints.
+Some of the best people watching can be done in the main square (Plaza de la Constitución), so it was here that I found myself catching snippets of all kinds of English conversations.
+A middle-aged couple from the north looking for an English breakfast, a Cockney mother telling her disgruntled son to pick up his Batman figurine and stop whining.
+After eight months in the predominantly Spanish speaking city of Malaga these inane exchanges felt strangely comforting!

-Las Gaviotas Beach, December 2016.
-Fuengirola’s urban beach stretches out for around 1200 meters and includes a series of piers, which form small arches alon\g the shore.
+December 2016.
+Fuengirola’s urban Las Gaviotas Beach stretches out for around 1200 meters and includes a series of piers that form small arches along the shore.
 It was virtually deserted on the morning of my stroll and this lady, thoroughly absorbed in her novel, perfectly summed up the vibe.

-Fuengirola From The Rocks, December 2016.
-Halfway down the beach I was tempted to scale one of the rocky paths that extended out into the water.
-The sea was quite choppy and there was an invigorating wind, blowy and crisp but entirely manageable.
-Gazing back out across Las Gaviotas and the mountainous skyline, it was easy to imagine the horror of the summer crowds and I felt suddenly fortunate that I’d timed my visit to Fuengirola on this innocuous December morning.
+December 2016.
+Halfway down Las Gaviotas Beach I was tempted to scale one of the rocky paths that extended out into the water.
+The sea was choppy and there was an invigorating wind, blowy and crisp but entirely manageable.
+Gazing back out across the beach and the mountainous skyline, it was easy to imagine the horror of the summer crowds and I felt suddenly fortunate that I’d timed my visit for this innocuous December morning.